cozis/Noja/docs/language.md

 if 1 > 2:
 	print('Didn\'t take the branch\n'); # This isn't!
 ```
-or you can specify an alternative branch, which is executed when the
+..or you can specify an alternative branch, which is executed when the
 condition isn't true:

 ```py
 if 1 > 2:
 	print('Not executed..\n');